Connecting wildlife habitat in the Cascades

 Overcrossings or wildlife “bridges”

 Two fully vegetated, 150-foot-wide overpasses are planned.
 Construction on the Keechelus Wildlife Overcrossing (formerly called the Price-Noble Wildlife Overcrossing) began in Spring 2015.
-When completed it will be Washington’s first-ever wildlife bridge over a highway or freeway, and the largest wildlife overcrossing in North America.
-Construction is scheduled to be complete in late 2018
+In the fall of 2018, construction was completed, becoming Washington’s first-ever wildlife bridge over a highway or freeway, and the largest wildlife overcrossing in North America.

 A second wildlife overpass near Easton is planned and fully funded.
 Construction will begin in coming years.